adaptris/interlok-docs-legacy/pages/advanced/advanced-custom-classloader.md

+---
-# Enabling a Custom Class Loader for Jetty #
+title: Enabling a Custom Class Loader for Jetty
+keywords: interlok
+tags: [advanced]
+sidebar: home_sidebar
+permalink: advanced-custom-classloader.html

-This page describes how to configure a custom class loader for use with Jetty (since 3.5.1).
+summary: This page describes how to configure a custom class loader for use with Jetty (since 3.5.1).
+---

 ## Default Behaviour##